infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/logbook.md

-1. All replays are listed here, by tapping a replay it will turn amber to show it is selected (or you can tap the dot to the left of each replay to select multiple replay files, the dot will change from hollow to solid to show it is selected).
-You can also tap the star next to a replay to highlight your favourites
+1. All flight and controlling replays are listed here

-2. Tap this button to [import](/guide/getting-started-guide/home-user-interface/replays#how-to-import-your-replay) a replay into your device
+2. Tap a replay to select it, a card will appear on the right of the screen that contains a summary of that replay

-3. Once you have selected a replay, you can tap this button to [share (export)](/guide/getting-started-guide/home-user-interface/replays#how-to-export-your-replay) it
+3. Tap this button to [import](/guide/getting-started-guide/home-user-interface/replays#how-to-import-your-replay) a replay into your device

-4. Tap this button to delete the selected replay(s)
+4. The three dot symbol can be tapped to filter your replays

-5. Select a replay and then tap this button to add a comment
+5. Once you have selected a replay, you can tap the three dot symbol on the replay card to [share (export)](/guide/getting-started-guide/home-user-interface/replays#how-to-export-your-replay), edit or delete

 6. Tap this button to view the selected replay